-Roger Frost, the Manager of Communications Services at ISO, said the Standards Council of Canada (SCC) was invited to recommend a Canadian artist for the design because of the impressive to big Gran days the photograph is with record Canada has in relation to climate change.
+Roger Frost, the Manager of Communications Services at ISO, said the Standards Council of Canada (SCC) was invited to recommend a Canadian artist for the design because of the impressive standardization-related track record Canada has in relation to climate change.

-improve environmental management and to combat climate change through standardization by its leading role in the development of the ISO 14000 family, including the recent standards for greenhouse gas management, and new work on the carbon footprint of products," Frost says.
+"Canada is at the forefront of international efforts to improve environmental management and to combat climate change through standardization by its leading role in the development of the ISO 14000 family, including the recent standards for greenhouse gas management, and new work on the carbon footprint of products," Frost says.